thomasgassmann/vercel-ddns/README.md

 vercel-ddns is a simple command line tool for creating a DNS record for Vercel's Managed DNS service.

+> Note: this is my personal fork of the `vercel-ddns` utility, which among other things allows specifying multiple subdomains and IP types during a single execution.

 ## Usage

 ### cli